Can fraternity/sorority life help me succeed academically?

 Report Anonomously via Red Flag Reporting at BRT.kennesaw.edu

-*The full policy can be viewed in any student handbook and online at
+*The full policy can be viewed in any student handbook and online through the Policy Portal.

 How many fraternities and sororities does Kennesaw State University have?